Taytay/api-proxy-3scale-heroku/README.md

 to deploy another Heroku dyno unless you're pushing insane API traffic.
 That keeps this within the free usage tier on Heroku.

+3Scale's AWS instructions are great, but it's even more appealing to me to run Nginx on Heroku because
++ It's free
++ More stuff is managed for me
++ It's on AWS under the hood anyway
++ My Nginx config files are guaranteed to be revisioned

 Credits
 -------
-[3Scale](3Scale.com) did the cool part by making their API proxy an Nginx config rather than a proprietary binary.
+[3Scale](3Scale.com) did the cool part by [making their API proxy simply an open Nginx config](http://www.3scale.net/api-management/api-proxy-for-api-traffic-management-by-3scale/).
 Nice!

 The [OpenResty buildpack](https://github.com/leafo/heroku-openresty) did the hard Heroku work!
 Thanks!